Grand Rapids man dead after pulling into path of oncoming semi in Missaukee County

 The driver of the passenger vehicle was pronounced dead at the scene at the passenger was airlifted to Munson Medical Center in Traverse City for treatment of injuries.

-Yancer said there is no indication at this time that drugs or alcohol were factors in the crash, although the semi driver's blood will be tested as per requirements of his employment.
+Yancer said there is no indication at this time that drugs or alcohol were factors in the crash, however, the semi driver's blood will be tested as per requirements of his employment.

 Traffic was being diverted northbound on Falmouth Road and westbound on M-55 while crews cleared the scene.